Why you need to visit Costa de la Luz

 Rompidillo near the town of Rota, for example, is ideal for windsurfing - it boasts great sunsets too.
 Kitesurfers should haul their gear to the beaches around Tarifa, with Playa Valdevaqueros a highlight.

-Call me shallow, but as a frozen Scot the weather is crucial to me on holiday.
 The 'Coast of Light' really lives up to its name in this department.
-In summer days are long, the mercury soars towards 30°C and rain rarely falls on the Costa de la Luz plain.
+In summer, days are long, the mercury soars towards 30°C and rain rarely falls on the plain.

-Spring and autumn also see lovely sunny days with the cooler temperatures and less visitors making them both great times to visit.
+Spring and autumn also see lovely sunny days with cooler temperatures and fewer visitors making them both great times to visit.
 Even in January, you're still looking at six hours of solid sunshine a day and temperatures can eke up towards 20°C.

 Brits feeling in a celebratory mood can check out the site of the Battle of Trafalgar off Cape Trafalgar, where Lord Nelson famously routed the locals and their French allies in 1805.